 FlightSafety Academy Cost: The Vero Beach School Is Now Skyborne Airline Academy

 If you are pricing FlightSafety Academy, start with the fact most cost guides miss: the school was sold.
 Skyborne Aviation Group acquired the Vero Beach campus from FlightSafety International on 30 April 2021, and it now operates as Skyborne Airline Academy Vero Beach.
-Skyborne's published zero-time-to-CFI Part 141 program price is $97,079 (June 2026).
+Skyborne's published zero-time-to-CFI Part 141 program price is $102,000 all-inclusive over 13 months (July 2026).
 FlightSafety International still exists, but as a simulator and type-rating training company, not a career flight school.

 What happened to FlightSafety Academy